Don’t Cheat At HQ Trivia Unless Your Soul Has Totally Decayed

 But the lure of real money isn’t the reason HQ Trivia has blown up in the last few months, regularly attracting over a million players each game.
 It’s just, well, fun.

 HQuack.com is a site made by a developer named Jake Mor, who created a program to predict the answers to questions as the game plays out.
-He told BuzzFeed News, “it’s a little complex under the hood, but it basically Googles a series of questions and weighs which options are best.”
+He told BuzzFeed News, “it’s a little complex under the hood, but it basically googles a series of questions and weighs which options are best.”

 The site boasts up to an 82% accuracy, but when I watched it while playing HQ Trivia last week, I saw that it got most of the later, harder questions wrong.
 Basically, it seemed no better than playing with a group of friends and helping each other by shouting out the answers.

 This isn’t the first or only time someone has tried to hack or cheat at HQ Trivia.
-There’s been several other tools like HQuack that Google answers quickly, or a hack to get an extra life (which won’t let you win, but will maybe help a little).
-And of course, if you play with friends in the room, that’s ~technically~ cheating, but… that seems fairly reasonable.
+There have been several other tools, like HQuack, that google answers quickly, or a hack to get an extra life (which won’t let you win, but will maybe help a little).
+And of course, if you play with friends in the room, that’s ~technically~ cheating, but…that seems fairly reasonable.
 Here at BuzzFeed, we have a channel in our office Slack where we pool answers to help each other out (even so, very few of us have ever won).
-But, honestly… just… don’t cheat.
+But, honestly…just…don’t cheat.
 C’mon.
 How depraved ARE you?

 Rus Yusupov, one of the founders of HQ Trivia, told BuzzFeed News, “If you have smart friends and you can play with them, great!
 But playing with a bot is like bringing your scientist dad to do your first grade science fair project.”